Being a real estate agent comes with many (many!) unique challenges. Heavy competition, highly-emotional clients, ever-evolving market conditions…

 Then you can work backward to estimate the time you need to spend prospecting.
 How many sales do you need?
 How many leads do you need to close that many sales?
 How many prospects do you need to reach to find that many leads?

 Then your goal is to stay on track with the income and expenses you’ve just listed.
 Watch your incoming and outgoing money and see how it compares to your budget.
 Are you spending more than expected in certain categories?
-Do you have room to increase your saving, investing, or marketing?
+Do you have room to increase your saving, investing, or real estate marketing?

 5. Adjust as Needed

 You’ll naturally experience fluctuations in income and expenses over time.
-And of course each month will be a little different because of seasonal expenses (the holidays, summer spending, that 1 month that seems to have all the birthdays!).
+And of course each month will be a little different because of seasonal expenses (the holidays, summer spending, that one month that seems to have all the birthdays!).

 As you get used to working with your budget, you’ll start to notice where adjustments need to be made.
 I like to skim my budget once/month for minor tweaks and re-work my budget once/year or so for major revisions.

 The point is, it’s your life and your budget.
-Create your own ultimate real estate agent budget that works for you!
+Create your own real estate agent budget that works for you!

 PS: If you’re struggling to cover your expenses with your real estate sales alone, consider starting one of our 25+ Side Hustles for Realtors® to make some extra money on the side!